procf/colloids-setup/01-HOOMDblue-Install-Guide.md

 HOOMD-blue v3.1 comes with a script for installing pybind11, eigen, and cereal that we will use later on.

-*Note: It is not recommended to install HOOMD-blue prerequisites with conda.
+*Note: It is **not** recommended to install HOOMD-blue prerequisites with conda.
 See the HOOMD-blue docs page* [Installing from Binaries](https://hoomd-blue.readthedocs.io/en/v3.1.0/installation.html) *if you want to install with conda.*
 <br>
 <br>
 ## Setting Up File Management

 This section gives recommendations for file organization.
-If you already have a file organization system you like you can skip this-- open Terminal and move to the directory where you want to install HOOMD-blue, then skip to the [next section](/01-HOOMDblue-Install-Guide.md#getting-hoomd-blue)
+If you already have a file organization system you like you can skip this: instead, open Terminal and move to the directory where you want to install HOOMD-blue, and then jump to the [next section](/01-HOOMDblue-Install-Guide.md#getting-hoomd-blue).

 Whenever you open a new Terminal window you start in your `home` directory (AKA `~` or `Users/your_username`).
 To check this, open Terminal and enter the command for "present working directory" `pwd` to view your current location on the command line.
 It should look like this:
 ```bash